nus-cs2113-AY1920S2/duke/docs/README.md

 #### `event` - Adds an event task

 An event task will be added to the chatbot.
 By default, the event task will be marked as undone.
 The chatbot will then reply with a confirmation that the command has been executed, and will inform the user of the number of tasks currently in the list.<br/>
 Events need to be added with a date, while a time is optional.
-For the full list of accepted date and time formats, please refer to the help page after initialising the chatbot.<br/>
+For the full list of accepted date and time formats, please refer to the date and time format section below.<br/>

 Events are added using the following format: `event <description of event> /at <date> <time>`